largest desert in india

 1. Indian deserts represent the nation’s magnificent landscapes and varied fauna.
 India’s extraordinary diversity is exemplified by its stunning desserts, which offer captivating beauty, breathtaking landscapes, and various cultures.

-2. Most Indian deserts have large dunes, uncultivated landscapes, and resilient flora combined for a wonderful view.
+2. Most Indian deserts have large dunes, uncultivated landscapes, and resilient flora combined for a fantastic view.

 3. Here’s a revised version with appropriate transition words: